The Nineteenth Year by Jevic, The Tarheel Writer The Nineteenth Year

 "Huh?"

 "Watch," Daniel said pointing to the television.
-How CNN did it was beyond his comprehension as he and Cody watched video of a wall of water make its way down the Catawba River.
+How CNN did it was beyond his comprehension as he and Cody watched the video on the television of a wall of water make its way down the Catawba River.

 "That's where Jevic lives," Cody said in disbelief.
 Daniel nodded confirming Cody's worst fears.